engelhartrueben/bimg-react-generator/README.md

 >
 > IF YOU REFRESH THE PAGE, YOUR IMAGE WILL BE FORGOTTON TO THE ETHER.
 There is a fix coming, but the road map is large and journey strenuous.

-bImg is a simple 2-bit image format.
-This application allows for the creation of `.bimg` pictures.
+`bImg` is a simple 2-bit image format.
+This application allows for the creation of `.bimg` pictures... at some point...

 ## Usage
 - `yarn run dev` - start development server